-China announces tariff hike on $75 billion of US products
+Trump vows response to China tariffs on $75B of US goods

 Friday’s announcement, if it applied to goods not already affected by Chinese penalties, would extend tariff hikes to everything China imports from the United States.
 That would match Trump’s hikes, which cover almost all of what Americans buy from China.

-Associated Press writers Tom Krisher in Detroit and Deb Riechmann in Washington, DC, contributed to this report.
+McDonald reported from Beijing.
+Associated Press writers Tom Krisher in Detroit and Deb Riechmann in Washington, D.C., contributed to this report.